All Episodes

 I was a buck private.

-Uh didn't matter.
+It didn't matter.

 He was singularly focused on analyzing everything about my game that was wrong and fixing it.

-And he's this guy spent long emails to me, video analysis from sessions with him with commentary and stuff that had to take him hours to put together.
+And this guy spent long emails to me, video analysis from sessions with him with commentary and stuff that had to take him hours to put together.

 And obviously he did it because he is just obsessed with being the greatest teacher he can be and taking people that really don't know what they're doing and try to make something out of them, which was me.

-No, they may edit some in from previous shows to make it look like it, but there are a couple of shoots there weren't any.
+No, they may edit some in from previous shows to make it look like it, but there are a couple of shoots, there weren't any.

-It was dead serious, and it it um took it took me a while.
+And it took me a while.

-This is this is this dead serious.
+This is dead serious.

-They're gonna be stunned.
+They're going to be stunned.

 There's a secret reason I did this.

-I don't want to give away the secret reason, it won't be a secret.
+I don't want to give away the secret reason.

-Uh but there are a number of reasons I did this, and they've all panned out to be good.
+But there are a number of reasons I did this.

 They've all panned out to work out the exact way I intended them to.